Pm-Moiroud/Pmewo/README.md

 - Using : Firebase & Reactjs & Redux & Contexts & Stripe to fit perfectly with your project.

-- Contact me for  : Pm-moiroud.dev@outlook.com
+- Contact me for  : Pm.moiroud-dev@outlook.fr